Kamala Harris says Trump’s comment on women ‘is offensive to everybody’ - WTOP News

 “I think it’s offensive to everybody, by the way,” Harris said before she set out to spend the day campaigning in the Western battleground states of Arizona and Nevada.

-The remarks by Trump come as he has struggled to connect with women voters and as Harris courts women in both parties with a message centered on freedom.
-She’s making the pitch that women should be free to make their own decisions about their bodies and that if Trump is elected, more restrictions will follow.
+She followed up those remarks at her rally in Phoenix: “He simply does not respect the freedom of women or the intelligence of women to know what’s in their own best interests and make decisions accordingly.
+But we trust women.”

-Trump appointed three of the justices to the U.S. Supreme Court who formed the conservative majority that overturned federal abortion rights.
-As the fallout from the 2022 decision spreads, he has taken to claiming at public events and in social media posts that he would “protect women” and make sure they wouldn’t be “thinking about abortion.”
+The comments by Trump come as he has struggled to connect with female voters and as Harris courts women in both parties with a message centered on freedom.
+She’s making the pitch that women should be free to make their own decisions about their bodies and that if Trump is elected, more restrictions will follow as both campaigns sprint toward Tuesday’s presidential election.

-At a rally Wednesday evening near Green Bay, Wisconsin, Trump told his supporters that aides had urged him to stop using the phrase because it was “inappropriate.”
+At a rally Wednesday evening near Green Bay, Wisconsin, Trump told his supporters that aides had urged him to stop using the term protector because it was “inappropriate.”

 Then he added a new bit to the protector line.
 He said he told his aides: “Well, I’m going to do it whether the women like it or not.
 I am going to protect them.”